Vngdv/littlelight-go/README.md

 -c <Category Identifier> -- Sets the Default Emoji, Sentence etc to Check for.
 Default: "🎤" -n <Channel Names> -- Sets the List of Channel Names to choose from.
 Seperated by ";".
 Default "Voice Channel; 🎈 Party Room" -b <Default Bitrate> -- Sets the default bitrate for the Channels in kbps.
-Default: 64
+Default: 64 --allow-channelnames=<True/false> -- Allows the use of custom channel names via dm chat.
+Default: true
 ```

 ## Usage